 The maximum amount of the contribution is based on a percentage of the appraised value or sales price (whichever is lower).

-- Funding fee – Although there’s not a required down payment on VA loans, there’s a funding fee paid at closing that helps support the loan program.
+- VA funding fee payments: Although there’s not a required down payment on VA loans, there’s a funding fee that helps support the loan program.

 Seller concessions are just one way to keep closing costs at bay.
 If you can’t renegotiate the sales price to limit the amount you bring to the table, you could take advantage of lender credits by taking a slightly higher interest rate.